PrizmDoc® v14.2 Release - Updated

 Introduction

-This section provides general guidance about deploying PrizmDoc Viewer to Kubernetes.
+This section provides general guidance about deploying PrizmDoc to Kubernetes.
 This guidance assumes that you will use YAML manifest files to configure the required resources.
 See Managing Resources Kubernetes documentation for more information.

 Getting Started

 We recommend you use our hello-prizmdoc-viewer-with-kubernetes sample as a starting point.
 It contains complete manifest files which are ready for deployment to Kubernetes.
-Once you have the cluster up and running, proceed to Resources Used in PrizmDoc Viewer Deployment for details on PrizmDoc Kubernetes cluster resources and how they can be adjusted for production use.
+Once you have the cluster up and running, proceed to Resources Used in PrizmDoc Deployment for details on PrizmDoc Kubernetes cluster resources and how they can be adjusted for production use.

-Resources Used in PrizmDoc Viewer Deployment
+Resources Used in PrizmDoc Deployment

 • PrizmDoc Server is a document processing and conversion engine.
 It is compute intensive; most likely, you will use multiple PrizmDoc Server pods in your cluster, and increase or decrease the number of pods depending on the load.